New Chicago Archbishop: ‘A Pastor, Not a Message’

 In the weeks ahead, that column on same-sex “marriage,” along with other highlights of his tenure in Spokane, nicknamed the “Lilac City,” will be scrutinized by Catholics and others who hope to understand his plans for the “Windy City.”

-Thus far, the appointment has sparked national headlines and social media posts suggesting that Pope Francis wants more “moderate” and “inclusive” Church leaders who eschew hot-button issues like abortion and same-sex “marriage” and reach out to alienated Catholics.
+Thus far, the appointment has sparked national headlines suggesting that Pope Francis wants more “moderate” and “inclusive” Church leaders who eschew hot-button issues like abortion and same-sex “marriage” and reach out to alienated Catholics.

 On Sept.
 20, questions about Archbishop-designate Cupich’s views on abortion and the Vatican synod on the family surfaced during a Chicago press conference, where Cardinal George introduced his successor to a national audience.